Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 There is a dummy package for GCC here, and ditto for clang/llvm.
 At the time of writing, the relevant versions are 14 and 19, respectively.

-So, OpenSUSE’s GCC configure-time flags are here.
+So, OpenSUSE’s GCC configure-time flags can be found here.
 Starts on line 2510.

-OpenSUSE’s Clang configure-time flags are here.
+OpenSUSE’s Clang configure-time flags can be found here.
 Starts on line 1092.

 Solus

-These are sourced from this GitHub issue.
-From what I can tell, the flags are set by ypkg.
+These flags come from this GitHub issue.
+From what I can tell, the flags get set by ypkg.
 Specifically, ypkgcontext.py.

-To get the latest flags, I guess one would have to figure out how to get ypkg (or some other piece of the Solus build system) to spit them out somehow.
+To get the latest flags, I guess one would have to figure out how to get ypkg (or some other piece of the Solus build system) to output them somehow.
 I haven’t done so, but it certainly seems possible.

 CFLAGS: